Our Custom Fit Process

 A foot that supinates usually has a neutral gait, but strikes almost entirely on the outside of the foot.
 Many supinators run on the forefoot or on the toes, with the heel barely touching the ground, if at all.
 Supinators ought to wear neutral shoes with high flexibility and low heel–toe drops, as higher profile shoes typically add unnecessary weight and might influence the heel to strike unnaturally.
 Supinators often have higher arches.

 That is a lot of information, but the good news is that we figure all of that out for you!
 Our staff is trained to know all of this and more, and we would love to help any who need it.
-Whether you are an experienced runner, a beginner, a walker, or somebody just looking for a comfortable pair of shoes, being in the right kind is important, and we hope you consider us when finding the right shoe for you!
+Whether you are an experienced runner, a beginner, a walker, or somebody just looking for a comfortable pair of shoes, being in the right kind is important, and we hope you consider our New Orleans running gait analysis service when finding the right shoe for you!

 Check out what we have in stock for the different foot types & activity levels: